Last updated: August 2022 (February 2022 version)

 Over time, we continue to assess the work, progress, and future plans of our recommended charities.
 We regularly review their funding needs and make grants from our Maximum Impact Fund, our top giving recommendation for donors, to the top charity or charities that we believe can use the funding most effectively at the time it is granted.
 We publish the rationale for each Maximum Impact Fund grant on our website.

-You can read about these grants here.
+You can read more about all of the different types of organizations GiveWell grants to here.

 We formerly referred to many of these grants as “GiveWell Incubation Grants.”
 We discontinued this name in May 2022 to better reflect that these grants are not exclusively used to incubate early-stage organizations.

 Small discretionary grants